InsertKoinIO/koin/docs/reference/koin-core/extension-manager.md

 }
 ```

-this interface allow to ensure you get passed a `Koin` instance, and the extension is called when Koin is closing.
+this interface ensures that you get passed a `Koin` instance, and the extension is called when Koin is closing.

 ## Starting an extension

 To start an extension, just extend the right place of the system, and register it with `Koin.extensionManager`.

-Below here is how we define the `coroutinesEngine` extension:
+Below is how we define the `coroutinesEngine` extension:

 ```kotlin
 fun KoinApplication.coroutinesEngine() {